michiard/CLOUDS-LAB/labs/mapreduce-lab/README.md

 ## EXERCISE 3:: Relative term co-occurrence and the ''Order Inversion'' Design Pattern
 In this example we need to compute the co-occurrence matrix, like the one in the previous exercise, but using the relative frequencies of each pair, instead of the absolute value.
 Pratically, we need to count the number of times each pair *(w<sub>i</sub>, w<sub>j</sub>)* occurs divided by the number of total pairs with *w<sub>i</sub>* (the marginal).

 The student has to implement the `Map` and `Reduce` methods and the special partitioner (see `OrderInversion#PartitionerTextPair` class), which applies the partitioner only according to the first element in the Pair, sending all data regarding the same word to the same reducer.
-Note that inside the `OrderInversion` class there is a field called `ASTERISK` which should be used to output the total number of occourrences of a word.
+Note that inside the `OrderInversion` class there is a field called `ASTERISK` which should be used to output the total number of occurrences of a word.
 Refer to the laboratory slides for more information.

 ### Instructions
 There is one file for this exercise called `OrderInversion.java`.
 The `run` method of the job is already implemented, the student should complete the mapper, the reducer and the partitioner, as explained in the ```TODO```.